hackle/blogger/src/raw/dependent-types-typescript.md

 Whereas `m` and `n` are values that specify the lengths of the Vectors.
 As they are values, it's only natural to treat them as such, so the result `Vect` would have length `m+n`.

-You will be surprised, but it's possible to get a taste of dependent types in TypeScript. **Literal types**, come to think of it, are basically **values**.
+You will be surprised, but it's possible to get a taste of dependent types in TypeScript, just from a *slightly different* direction.

+[**Literal types**](https://www.typescriptlang.org/docs/handbook/advanced-types.html#string-literal-types), come to think of it, are basically **values**.
 And with TypeScript's support for conditional types, we can (almost) manage a little type calculation.

 Let's get to it!